pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

-Furthermore, some developers may go a step or two further if they do not intend to transfer the prototyped pipeline to a different programming language:
+Furthermore, some developers may take additional steps if they do not intend to transfer the prototyped pipeline to a different programming language:

  * They may choose to decompose elements inside a stage into additional JavaScript variables to avoid code 'typos'.
 For instance, to prevent one part of a pipeline incorrectly referencing a field computed earlier in the pipeline due to a misspelling.
  * They may choose to factor out complex boilerplate parts of a pipeline into separate JavaScript functions.
 They can then re-use each function from multiple places within the main pipeline's code.